Simple, frugal desert living at Rancho Costa Nada

 What about copies of Tenting Today?

 There's been a trickle of interest.
 I don't expect more because the book is seditious.
-Well, sedition lite.
-That is, anti-values.
+Sedition lite.
+Anti-values.
 The slacker protagonist won't work.
-He's not a criminal parasite on the state, collecting a government handout, but rather a parasite on his long-suffering dad.
-Slacker Boy hasn't enlisted in the Sapitariat, despite being native to Samland and to the servile manner born.
-He won't accept a seat at the work bench, salute the logo, boost the economy, or lend a helping hand to make a better world.
+He's not a criminal parasite on the state, collecting a handout, but rather a parasite on his long-suffering dad.
+Slacker Boy hasn't lined up with the Sapitariat, despite being a Samlander and born servile.
+He won't accept a seat at the bench, salute the logo, boost the economy, or lend a helping hand to make a better world.
 He is not glad to be of use.
 Instead, he lets his blood wash in a campground with his haughty vegan girlfriend.
 I've put up a sample chapter.

 I've been sending comp e-copies to the curious handful.
 Why not, it's not paper and ink, it's just a puff of air.
 But my sister, the CPA, suggested that I put it up on the e-reader platforms.
 You can see it on Smashwords, or on Kindle, Nook, Sony, or any of those.
 I charge a couple of bucks, but if that's too rich I'll send a free copy to an e-mail address.
 I don't need money.
 By intention, I keep my income at a certain level.
 I'm less choleric if I don't have to pay much in federal taxes.

 I'll send a copy if you go to email@example.com.
 The book's funny.
 But I admit the premise doesn't sound promising.
 The lives of two recent college grads who live in a tent in a public campground.
 They won't work, because that would involve subordination to the directives of others.
 As well as put constraints on their leisure.
 The anonymous author and his girlfriend have taken a vow of failure, by Samland standards.
 Nothing about the cubicle, or the last, or the seat by the oarlock, appeals to them.
 Given the peppy, go-getting, ambitious culture, very much like disloyalty to national values.

 Chuckwalla Days Parade, the Book